yoyanni/EtchSketch/README.md

 ## Create Basic Canvas

 I have roughly created the canvas with the divs, it isnt at all how it needs to be other than let say the "shape" of it.
 Everything is hard-coded at the moment.

+## Add eventListener which changes the color

+Hovering over the specific pixel will append an "active" class name which will then change the color.